Westgate shopping mall attack: Preparation

-An Al-Shabaab team, led by the Somali national Adam Garaar, conducted extensive reconnaissance of the building, noting entrances, exits, security systems, and other details.
+An Al-Shabaab team, led by the Somali national Adan Garaar, conducted extensive reconnaissance of the building, noting entrances, exits, security systems, and other details.
 The mall’s unarmed security guards and casual checks for metal objects made it an attractive target for the group.
 Garaar, who was the head of Al-Shabaab’s external operations unit, took advantage of Kenya’s relaxed security measures and relocated to the town of Garissa in 2011 and began to plan the Westgate attack, securing support from Al-Shabaab’s leadership.
 The team visited Nairobi several times to inspect the mall and built a network to covertly obtain weapons, ammunition, SIM cards and a Mitsubishi Lancer.
 He reported his findings through Al-Shabaab’s chain of command who then submitted plans to Al-Shabaab’s senior operations commander, Abdirahman Sandhere and was approved by the emir of Al-Shabaab, Ahmed Godane shortly after.
 All four attackers arrived around three months before the siege.
-Adam Garaar was killed after a drone strike on 12 March 2015.
+Adan Garaar was killed after a drone strike on 12 March 2015.
 Garaar was in a vehicle hit by a missile near the town of Dinsoor in southern Somalia.

 On 17 June 2013, one of the attackers, Mohamed Abdinur Said, known by his nom de guerre as Umayr al-Mogadish, boarded East African Express flight 803 from Mogadishu's Aden Adde International Airport to Nairobi via Wajir and Entebbe, Uganda.
 Abdinur, who presented himself as a student with no travel history, passed through security without arousing suspicion.
 Call log data later revealed that he made several phone calls to known Al-Shabaab members in Somalia while waiting for the flight to be cleared at Wajir International Airport.

 Two other attackers, including Ahmed Hassan Abukar and Hassan Abdi Dhuhulow, used Uganda’s Entebbe International Airport as a point of entry into Kenya to avoid the heightened security measures at Nairobi's Jomo Kenyatta International Airport (JKIA).
 Abukar and Abdinur had known each other from their time in Kakuma Refugee Camp, and over the years had been radicalised by Al Shabaab, while Dhuhulow was radicalised online in Norway.
 By 26 July 2013, Mohamed Abdinur boarded a bus from Kampala to Nairobi, joining Ahmed Abukar, who was already in Kenya.
 The attackers communicated extensively via phone, coordinating their movements across Uganda and Kenya.
 Abdinur, believed to be the group’s leader, made frequent calls to Mohamed Abdi, who was later convicted for his role in planning the attack.